 Luckily, finding out if you have hard water is really simple and solving it is almost just as simple.
 For starters, you can google your area to see what the water hardness is like in your general location.
 This might not give you an exact level, but it can give you an idea if your home is prone to hard water or not.
 This web page by the U.S. Department of the Interior gives an overview of water hardness and includes a map of the United States with color coded regions.
 Another way to tell if you have hard water is if you ever battle with a scum like discoloration on your dishes or faucet heads.
 Another very simple and efficient way to know how hard your water is is to purchase a test kit from any home improvement store.
 This is a simple test that typically involves filling a bowl of water and inserting a test strip for a designated amount of time (see test kit instructions) and then comparing the color of the strip to a graph that is provided.
 Knowing that you have hard water is only part of the equation, because knowing how hard it is will help you find the right filtration process for your home.

 If you have hard water, there are some very simple solutions from individual faucet filters to whole house filters and more.
-If you would like some professional guidance on how to know what is right for you and your home, contact us at Austin Water Solutions.
+If you would like some professional guidance on how to know what is right for you and your home, contact the Austin TX water treatment experts at Austin Water Solutions.
 Let us help you get the peace of mind you deserve when it comes to your water and your home.